carpentries-incubator/julia-novice/index.md

 >
 > You need to understand the concepts of **files** and **directories** and how to start the julia REPL before tackling this lesson.
 >
-> This lesson requires julia 1.
+> This lesson requires julia 1.6 or greater
 {: .prereq}

 {% include links.md %}